photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 - only use `localhost` or `127.0.0.1` if the database port [has been exposed](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) as described below and you are on the same computer (host)
 - we recommend [configuring a local hostname](https://dl.photoprism.app/img/docs/pihole-local-dns.png) to access other hosts on your network

-To connect to MariaDB from your host or home network, you need to expose port `3306` in your `docker-compose.yml` and [restart the service for changes to take effect](../docker-compose.md#step-2-start-the-server):
+To connect to MariaDB from your host or home network, you need to expose port `3306` in your `compose.yaml` or `docker-compose.yml` and [restart the service for changes to take effect](../docker-compose.md#step-2-start-the-server):

 ```yaml